Gibbs Farm Volunteer Opportunities

 Spring Volunteer Update

 We depend on Volunteers to help maintain our 8-acre site, which includes restored prairie, an orchard, demonstration crop plots and flower gardens.
-Here is what we are working on this spring!
+Registration is open for Tuesday Evening and Friday morning volunteer days.
+These active outdoor projects change weekly and are a great way to get your hands dirty.
+Individuals, families and small groups (under 10) can register for upcoming volunteer events listed below.

 Adding Native Plants and Trees